Vaccination-v2-(4)-1

 Characteristics of Tinnitus

-Tinnitus may be characterized as:
+Tinnitus may be characterised as:

 • Persistent ringing, buzzing, hissing, or other sounds in the ears.